lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - AWS Route53 Resolver DNS Firewall
         - Policies created at regional level
         - Rules are automatically applied to new resources as they're created
-    - We'd define all of our rules in WAF, Shield, etc... and then we can use AWS Firewall Manager with AWS WAF to automtate these rules over all new resources
+    - We'd define all of our rules in WAF, Shield, etc... and then you can use AWS Firewall Manager with AWS WAF to automtate these rules over all new resources
 - Example: Blocking an IP address
     - First line of defense is Network ACL on our VPC Subnet
     - Security group on EC2 could also deny it
     - EC2 instance could run firewall software
     - Could have an N/ALB in a public subnet, and EC2 in a private subnet
         - EC2 SG can restrict it's security group to only that N/ALB
-        - Then we can manage security at N/ALB level
+        - Then you can manage security at N/ALB level
             - Can use Network ACL here still at public subet level
         - ALB's, and ALB only, can do IP address filtering via WAF before sending to EC2
-    - We could also have CloudFront before Network ACL
+    - you could also have CloudFront before Network ACL
-        - Can have AWS WAF at CloudFront level, and it won't matter if we have a Network ACL or not since WAF takes care of it
+        - Can have AWS WAF at CloudFront level, and it won't matter if you have a Network ACL or not since WAF takes care of it
         - Could do IP restriction, GeoFiltering restriction, etc...
 ### Amazon Inspector allows us to run automated security assessments
     - EC2
-        - Using AWS Systems Manager (AWS SSM) agent, we can analyze network and OS level vulnerabilities
+        - Using AWS Systems Manager (AWS SSM) agent, you can analyze network and OS level vulnerabilities
         - Only for *running* EC2 instances
     - ECR Container Images
         - Assessment of container images as they're pushed